Content Writer at SocialBee

 11. You can’t customize your Bluesky profile beyond basic info

-On X, users have more extensive customization options for their profiles, including the ability to add a website, select a business category (such as entertainment, financial, etc.), and provide additional details like a location to help personalize their presence.
+On X, users have more extensive profile customizations, including the ability to add a website, select a business category (such as entertainment, financial, etc.), and provide additional details like a location to help personalize their presence.

 In contrast, Bluesky offers simpler customization, allowing users to add a profile picture, cover photo, bio, and name, but without the extra fields like website links or categories.